 We started with naming lines and angles.
 I prepared a page for fill-in notes for all the vocabulary we had, and a chart about naming the lines, angles, etc. in a We See-We Write-We Say format.
-Follow the links to download a copy of the notes and the chart.

 Then we did all of the basic point/lines/planes postulates as fill-in notes and practice with the segment and angle addition postulates.
-You can download the notes here.

 The left hand page is a continuation from the postulates notes, and then for Angle Pair Relationships I gave more fill-in notes.
 (They are so helpful when there would otherwise be a ton of writing involved.)
-The notes can be downloaded here.

 This page is a continuation from the Angle Pair Relationship notes.